 An active volunteer for IEEE, Yener was the president of the IEEE Information Theory Society in 2020.
 She is currently the Senior Past President of the IEEE Information Theory Society.
 She also serves on the adcom for the IEEE Systems Council and is an elected member (among former society presidents) of the nominations and appointments committee of the Technical Activities Board of the IEEE.
 She has held numerous volunteer roles (such as conference chair/organizer, editor) for the IEEE Communications, Information Theory, Signal Processing and Vehicular Technology Societies.

-Yener is the Editor-in-Chief of IEEE Transactions on Green Communication and Networking, a journal dedicated to energy sustainability of next generation networked systems, jointly sponsored by IEEE Communications Society, IEEE Signal Processing Society and IEEE Vehicular Technology Society.
+Yener is the current Editor-in-Chief of IEEE Transactions on Green Communication and Networking (2022-2024), a journal dedicated to energy sustainability of next generation networked systems, jointly sponsored by IEEE Communications Society, IEEE Signal Processing Society and IEEE Vehicular Technology Society.
 She is also serving as a senior editor for IEEE Journal on Selected Areas in Communications (JSAC) and for IEEE Journal on Selected Areas in Information Theory (JSAIT) and is the area editor for Security and Privacy of the IEEE Transactions on Information Theory.
 She was the Technical Program Committee Chair for the IEEE International Symposium on Information Theory 2022 in Helsinki, Finland, the community's flagship conference.

 Yener has mentored and trained 16 PhD students and 5 postdocs to date, who have gone on to professorships (with early career awards), and various top industries.
 She is committed to educational broader impact and is the co-founder of the IEEE North American School of Information Theory which runs annually since 2008.